What is a DEC?

 Over and above these course requirements, a student must pass the ministerial examination in language and literature as well as the comprehensive assessment specific to each program.

-To find out the admission criteria for a DCS program, click here.
+To find out the admission criteria for a DEC program, click here.

-A DVS (or a DEP in French) is the acronym for “Diploma of Vocational Studies”.
+DEP is the acronym for “Diploma of Vocational Studies” in French.

-A DVS program can last anywhere from 600 to 1800 hours and prepares students to train in a profession to directly enter the job market.
+A DEP program can last anywhere from 600 to 1800 hours and prepares students to train in a profession to directly enter the job market.

-To find out the admission criteria for a DVS program, click here.
+To find out the admission criteria for a DEP program, click here.